Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)

-Course Fee - $2,495.00$1,500.00 of the course fee is payable upon enrolment and prior to accessing the student online platform.
-The remaining $995.00 is payable prior to the eight day practical workshop or once 50% of the course has been completed, whichever occurs first.
+Course Fee - $2,495.00$1,500.00 of the course fee is due upon enrolment and prior to accessing the student online platform.
+The remaining $995.00 is due prior to the practical workshop or once 50% of the course has been completed, whichever occurs first.

-AMPA Fee - $500.00$500.00 is payable upon enrolment for those wishing to undertake the AMSA Mandated Practical Assessment (AMPA) and gain a low complexity interim certificate of competency (ICoC).
+AMPA Fee - $500.00$500.00 is due upon enrolment for those wishing to undertake the AMSA Mandated Practical Assessment (AMPA) and gain a low complexity interim certificate of competency (ICoC).

 Fees charged upon enrolment$1,500.00 course fee deposit